rastersoft/slingshot_app_launcher/README.md

     16: Allows to change the main button position in the top bar Allows to change the hot key for opening the menu
     17: The size adjustment works again
+    18: Added a RESET button for the hotkey configuration entry

 Created by Raster Software Vigo (rastersoft) http://www.rastersoft.com